 These messages are forwarded to all subjects with read permission.

 (e.g. update of the Access Control List entries)

 These messages are not forwarded to external subscribers.

-If your application employs a Things-Client, you might be also interested in further details described at Things-Client - events and messages.
+If your application employs a Java client, you might be also interested in further details described at Java client - events and messages.

 A Claim notification is not an event, but a special message for so-called claiming.
-It can be used to request access on Things on which a user had no access yet.
-This message is dispatched to the Thing client affording ownership w/o any ACL check, and the solution implementation is responsible to handle this message (see Claiming).
+It can be used to request access on things on which a user had no access yet.
+This message is dispatched to the client affording ownership w/o any permission check, and the solution implementation is responsible to handle this message (see Claiming).

 As soon as your application has permission to read about any change of a

 thing entity, it will be sent such events.